Passive Houses

 Curious about a home that puts comfort and sustainability at the centre?

-We don’t rely on magic tricks or grand promises—our approach is grounded in science.
-When it comes to building homes, we simply promise to deliver our best build, every time.
+At TrueLine Homes, we don’t rely on magic tricks or grand promises: our approach is grounded in science.
+When it comes to building Passive Homes, we simply promise to deliver our best build, every time.